-Students will need access to the Internet to connect to the online courses.
-It is strongly recommended that students subscribe to a high-speed online service provider such as DSL or Cable Internet.
-The Internet connection is critical in viewing Tegrity video lectures in Blackboard.
+You will need access to the internet to for your online courses.
+High-speed internet, such as DSL or cable is strongly recommended.
+Your internet connection is critical in viewing Tegrity video lectures in Blackboard.

 Some of WKU’s online courses use video clips.
 To watch videos online, a certain amount of data must be transmitted to your computer in a timely manner.

 The speed that the data can be sent to you is called your "internet speed".
 YouTube and most other videos are encoded with at least a 256Kbps (kilobits per second) rate/speed.

 Here are the approximate speeds of the common types of Internet Service Providers:

 - Dial-up internet - 56 bps (from phone co.)

 - DSL internet - 768 kbps+ (from phone co.)